harvard-lil/perma/developer.md

 depending on them keeps working.
 Each has a comment saying who depends on it.
 Prefer migrating a caller to a Bootstrap 5 equivalent over adding a new shim.

+`_bootstrap-layout.scss` preserves the previous grid padding, navigation, dialog, form, and typography defaults shared by both stylesheets.
+Perma's columns also appear outside `.row`; its non-column row children must not inherit Bootstrap 5's column gutters.
+The native Vue dialogs retain their own close controls and dimensions.
+Account menus use `data-bs-display="static"` so their placement follows Perma's CSS in both the main and archive headers.
+The layout tests in `functional_tests/test_ui_layout_parity.py` cover these contracts alongside desktop landing modules and documentation columns.

 Bootstrap's JavaScript is pulled in as individual ES modules in `static/js/global.js` (`bootstrap/js/dist/dropdown`, `collapse`, `tab`), which register their own `data-bs-*` data-API.
 Note that these dispatch **native**